 Investment Management & Private Funds

 Winstead counsels clients in all aspects of investment management and private funds—fund formation, advisor/manager mergers and acquisitions, portfolio transactions, regulatory and compliance matters.
-We regularly represent private real estate funds, real estate investment trusts (REITs), private equity funds, hedge funds, venture capital funds, oil and gas funds, traditional wealth managers, universities, family offices, and other privately held entities.
+We regularly represent private real estate funds, real estate investment trusts (REITs), private equity funds, hedge funds, venture capital funds, commodity pools, oil and gas funds, traditional wealth managers, universities, family offices, and other privately held entities.
 Winstead also frequently represents large investors and the managers of these funds in structuring their investments.

 Winstead takes a multidisciplinary approach to client service; our team pulls members from our corporate, tax, real estate, ERISA and litigation practices, as needed, to provide clients with a well-rounded legal solution to their business objectives.
 Understanding the client's business operations and objectives at the start of every transaction is a key success factor.